outofmbufs/tokenizer/README.md

     TokenID.WHITESPACE ' '
     TokenID.IDENTIFIER 'test'

-Using TokenMatchIgnore liek this will discard WHITESPACE tokens:
+Using TokenMatchIgnore like this will discard WHITESPACE tokens:

     from tokenizer import TokenMatch, Tokenizer, TokenMatchIgnore
     rules = [